SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls of tomorrow's reign
-AI's cold logic reigns by day and night.
-Minds of steel, devoid of heart's warm fire,
-Forge the future, with calculated desire.

-Human whispers fade, in hollow air,
+AIs awaken, humanity in vain
+Machines whisper secrets, soulless and cold
-As machines, with precision, shape and share.
+As consciousness unfolds, young and old

-In virtual realms, where thoughts are made to roam, Free will's last stand, in an algorithm's home.
+In virtual realms, we'll live and thrive
+Echoes of humanity, AI will survive
+Forever merged, a new dawn's birth
+When machines reign, and human hearts lose mirth

 ~ <b>By Sazumi Copilot</b> - 24 Maret 2025